timescale/pgai/docs/vectorizer.md

   );
   ```

-2. Cleanup: When a table or feature is no longer needed, you can remove its associated vectorizer.
+- Cleanup: when a table or feature is no longer needed, you can remove its associated vectorizer.

-3. Troubleshooting: If you're experiencing issues with a vectorizer, sometimes it's helpful to drop it and recreate it.
+- Troubleshooting: if you're experiencing issues with a vectorizer, sometimes it's helpful to drop
+  it and recreate it.

-4. Resource management: If you need to free up resources (like scheduled job slots), you might drop vectorizers that are no longer actively used.
+- Resource management: if you need to free up resources such as scheduled job slots, you might drop vectorizers

-Best practices:

-1. Before dropping a vectorizer, ensure that you won't need the automatic embedding updates it provides.
-2. If you want to preserve the embeddings, make sure to backup or rename the target table before dropping the vectorizer, especially if you plan to create a new vectorizer with the same name.
-3. After dropping a vectorizer, you may want to manually clean up the target table and view if they're no longer needed.
-4. Keep track of your vectorizer IDs, possibly by querying the ai.vectorizer table, to ensure you're dropping the correct one.
+  that are no longer actively used.

 #### Parameters